TikhonJelvis/RL-book/chapter3/chapter3.md

 ## Formal Definition of a Markov Decision Process

-Similar to the cases of Markov Processes and Markov Reward Processes, we shall focus on Discrete-Time Markov Decision Processes (although we will occasionally deal with Continuous-Time Markov Decision Processes in this book).
+Similar to the definitions of Markov Processes and Markov Reward Processes, for ease of exposition, the definitions and theory of Markov Decision  Processes below will be for discrete-time, for countable state spaces and countable set of pairs of next state and reward transitions (with the knowledge that the definitions and theory are analogously extensible to continuous-time and uncountable spaces, which we shall indeed encounter in this book).

 \begin{definition}

- A {\em Discrete-Time Markov Decision Process} comprises of:
+ A {\em Markov Decision Process} comprises of:

  \begin{itemize}